ChristoffelDoorman/Visualisation-project/REPORT.md

 ## Technical design

-This projects contains three different interactive visualisations: a worldmap, a multiple-line chart with two different y-axi, and two pie charts.
-The visualisations provide two different interactive components: toggle buttons and a slider.
+This projects contains three different interactive visualizations: a worldmap, a multiple-line chart with two different y-axi, and two pie charts.
+The visualizations provide two different interactive components: toggle buttons and a slider.

-#### Visualisation 1 (Worldmap)
+#### Visualization 1 (Worldmap)
 The worldmap shows the GPD or happiness-grade per country.
 If you hover over a specific country, the information will be displayed in a pop-up (country, GDP, happiness-grade and possibly population).
-A toggle button lets the user choose between GPD and happiness: this choise will color the map in GPD- or happiness-rates.
+A toggle button lets the user choose between GPD and happiness: this choice will color the map in GPD- or happiness-rates.
 A slider lets the user change the year, from 2008 up till 2016.
 When the users clicks on a specific country, the line chart and pie charts change to the selected country.

 ##### Functions
 * A function that draws the entire map, and updates the piecharts and linecharts after country is clicked
-* A function that draws the legenda
+* A function that draws the legend
-* A function that converts data into usuable format and assigns the fill keys
+* A function that converts data into useable format and assigns the fill keys
 * A jQuery function that shifts the tooltip of the slider towards the selector

-#### Visualisation 2 (Multiple Line Chart)
+#### Visualization 2 (Multiple Line Chart)
 The multiple line chart consists of a GPD-time line, and a happiness-time line.
 Because these lines do not have the same dimensions on the y-axis, two axi are drawn: a GPD-axis on the left of the chart and a happiness-axis on the right of the chart.
 When hovering with the mouse over the lines, a vertical line with a pop-up appears, showing the GPD and happiness values.
 The time-axis starts at 2008 and ends at 2016.
 The chart shows the country that is selected by clicking on a country in the worldmap.

 ##### Functions